TwiggybankTwiggybank

 Saving

-The bucket that grows.
+The jar that grows.

-Earns interest daily, compounded.
+Grows a little every day, compounding.
 Moving money out of saving requires asking — the equivalent of breaking the piggy bank.

 02

-Every payday is a journal entry.
+Every payday is one tidy event.

 Sarah · Spending$2.50